Toledo, Ohio: Sports

 The Glass Bowl is the home field of Toledo Rockets football.

 The Toledo Reign are a women's full-contact tackle football team in the Women's Football Alliance.
 Established in 2003, the Reign plays regular season games from April through June.
 The Toledo Crush of the Legends Football League played at the Huntington Center in 2014 after relocating from Cleveland, where it played from 2011 to 2013.
 The Toledo Maroons played in the Ohio League from 1902 until 1921 and the NFL from 1922 until 1923 before moving to Kenosha, Wisconsin.

 Toledo Speedway is a local auto racetrack that features, among other events, stock car racing and concerts.
 The Automobile Racing Club of America (ARCA) has its headquarters in Toledo.

 Inverness Club is a golf club in Toledo.
 It is known for hosting six major USGA events, most recently the 1993 PGA Championship.
 In 2020, Inverness Club hosted the LPGA Drive-On Championship, and in 2021, it hosted the Solheim Cup.
 The U.S. Senior Open took place at Inverness in 2003 and 2011.
-Highland Meadows Golf Club has been home to the LPGA's Marathon Classic in the nearby suburb of Sylvania since 1984 (yearly except for 1986 and 2011).
+The women's professional golf tournament now known as the Greater Toledo Classic began as an LPGA Tour event in 1984 and moved to Highland Meadows Golf Club in Sylvania in 1988; after its 40th anniversary in 2024, the event was restructured as a dual Epson Tour and Legends of the LPGA tournament hosted by Stacy Lewis.

 Toledo hosted the International Federation of Associated Wrestling Styles (FILA) Congress in 1966, two editions of World Championships (both freestyle and Greco-Roman), seventeen editions of Freestyle Wrestling World Cup, and numerous high-profile international duals were held at the Toledo Field House and Centennial Hall.